decyphr-net/i18nr/README.md

 To see examples of what the output looks like then checkout the `examples` folder.
 In all cases the source language used was English, and any non-`en.json` files were automatically generated using this command.

-### `translate-yaml`
+### `yaml`
-`translate-yaml` will translate a YAML file that you specify and generate the translated file with the language specified.
+`yaml` will translate a YAML file that you specify and generate the translated file with the language specified.

 This takes one required argument of **filename** and one required flag of **-t** or **--target_lang** with one optional parameter of **-o** or **--output_dir** to specify the location of the new translation file.
 - `filename` - the name of the file to translate (can include a path)